-Note: This course is currently shelved while I consider ways to make it into a three-credit course.
+Note: This course has been retired and will be used as an inspiration for a new 3-credit course called Biological Origins of Sound & Music.
 Eventually, I would like it to be possible for Pratt students with an interest in music to take this course along with Daniel Wright’s course on the Physics of Music.

 This short course explores the evolution of music from a biological perspective.
 Although we will look at forms of “music” produced by other animals, our primary focus will be on human musical forms.
 We will look at how music affects the human brain, consider the role that music has played in human societies, and assess various hypotheses for how our musical instincts evolved in our ancestors.
 We will also consider how the cultural evolution of musical forms, instruments, and players interacts with our evolved musical abilities.